hanwenzhang123/fullstack-note/03-note/README.md

 HTML
 -Empty HTML
 -Style on the top, script down/defer/async

+Dynamic Programming (Caching)
+- Cache stores the function for reusibility
+- Redis: in-memory data structure store (server), used as a NoSQL key–value persistent database, cache, and message broker.

 #### Minification - Minifier/uglifier
 - make your code prettier, make it more efficient during compiling phase